sirarthur3/vsts-docs/docs/pipelines/process/templates.md

     jobs:
     - job: A
       steps:
-      - script: echo This job depends on SomeSpecialTool, even though it's not explicitly shown here.
+      - script: Write-Output This job depends on SomeSpecialTool, even though it's not explicitly shown here.
     - job: B
       dependsOn:
       - A
       steps:
-      - script: echo This job depends on both Job A and on SomeSpecialTool.
+      - script: Write-Output This job depends on both Job A and on SomeSpecialTool.
 ```

 ### Escape a value